merenlab/merenlab.org/data/micr-obs-future/index.md

 grep -i ERROR sra_download_*.log
 ```

-We additionally used this script to check if there is a file for each accession number in the `SRA_accession_list.txt`s.
+We additionally used the following script to check if there is a file for each accession number in the `SRA_accession_list.txt`s.
 ```bash
 nano check_fastq_files.sh
 ```
-new script
+script
 ```bash
 #!/bin/bash